-- ii.
-To add a logical operator, select the Add a Logical Operator button, choose between All Of, Not, and Any Of from the drop-down list, and then drag the block into a valid drop point in the rule set above. - iii.
-Continue combining logical operators and subject conditions.
-To edit an item, select the Edit button.
-To remove an item, select the Delete button.
-When complete, select Save Changes. - b.
-To configure environment conditions in the policy, complete the following steps on the Environments tab:

-To add an environment condition, select the Environment Condition button, choose the type from the drop-down list, specify any required parameters, and then drag the block into a drop point in a logical block above.
+- To add a logical operator, select the Add a Logical Operator button, choose between All Of, Not, and Any Of from the drop-down list, and then drag the block into a valid drop point in the rule set above. - Continue combining logical operators and subject conditions.
+To edit an item, click Edit.
+To remove an item, click Delete.
+When complete, click Save Changes. - To configure environment conditions in the policy, select the Environments tab: - To add an environment condition, click Environment Condition, choose the type from the drop-down list, specify any required parameters, and drag the block into a drop point in a logical block above.